Dan Lattimore, Ph.D., Dean

 MRCH 3216 - Merchandising Perspectives (3)

 (CSED).
-Application of research, critical thinking, and problem solving skills to identify and analyze fashion merchandising strategies, auxiliary resources, industry leaders and designers, and historical periods of costume.
+Application of research, critical thinking, and problem solving skills to identify and analyze merchandising strategies, auxiliary resources, industry leaders and designers, and historical periods of costume.
 PREREQUISITE: sophomore status and MRCH 2005.

 MRCH 4204 - Furnishing Prblms/Presentatns (3)